 Getting to Fushimi Inari Shrine

 The official address is Fushimi Inari Shrine is 68 Fukakusa Yabunouchicho, Fushimi Ward, Kyoto, 612-0882, Japan.
 The nearest train station is Fushimi Inari station on the Nara Line.
 This station is actually just 2 stations or about 5 minutes from Kyoto Station.
 It was pretty easy for us to reach the Shrine from Osaka where we are staying at the Holiday Inn Shin-Osaka too.
 A day trip if you will.
+And we visited the Kiyomizu-dera before coming to the Fushimi Inari Shrine.

 And once you get out of the station, it is just a very short walk (along streets of vendors selling stuff to tourists) to get to the Fushimi Inari Shrine.
 Don’t worry.
 Unlike other countries, there aren’t many sleazy vendors or any of the typical nastiness you might get at a place with lots of tourists.
 What you do get is, well, lots of tourists… I mean, really lots of tourists.